lukeed/preact-progress/readme.md

 #### onStart
 Type: `Function`<br>
-The callback function when progress bar has reached 100%.
-Receives the current `Progress` component as its only argument.
+The callback function when progress bar mounts.
+Receives the current `Progress` component as its first argument & the current `value` as its second argument.

 #### onChange
 Type: `Function`<br>